Kowal Sentry Integration for Magento 2

 Stores -> Configuration -> Kowal -> Sentry

-Below is an explanation of each section, available options, and configuration variants.
+Below is a description of each section, its capabilities, and setting variants.

 General section

-This section controls module activation, environment, and how release is calculated.
+This section controls module activation, the environment, and how release is calculated.

 Enable Module

-Yesenables the module globally.Nodisables backend and frontend initialization even if other options are enabled.
+Yes: enables the module globally.No: the backend and frontend will not be initialized, even if other options are enabled.

 Recommendation:

-Yesin environments where you want to send data to Sentry.
+Yesin the environment where you want to send data to Sentry.

 Environment